(Det talade ordet gäller)

 Last week, the Childhood USA President and CEO, Joanna Rubinstein, was appointed to the ITU/UNESCO Broadband Commission for Sustainable Development and will co-chair a new working group on child safety online.
 This is a great opportunity to finally engage the regulators and operators in developing new and effective policies as well as technology-driven solutions to keep children safe online.

 Now that the new global goals directly address the universal challenges of child sexual abuse and exploitation, Childhood can engage new partners.
 As you can see from my previous point, the private sector is stepping up to the challenge by embarking on new measures to help ensure that their business is not putting more children at risk.
 Another excellent example involves the travel and tourism industry.
 It can either continue to be an enabler for trafficking and commercial sexual exploitation of children or it can be a force for good.
-This is why we work closely with the Carlson Companies – major players in the travel industry – to raise awareness about the unacceptable behavior of some travel professionals and, sadly, travellers themselves.
+This is why we work closely with the Carlson Companies – major players in the travel industry – to raise awareness about the unacceptable behaviour of some travel professionals and, sadly, travellers themselves.
 Indeed, Childhood Brazil has been engaged in these efforts for more than a decade.

 Returning to my opening point, today, once again, Childhood demonstrates its innovative leadership by pioneering in the development of a ground-breaking benchmarking index on child sexual abuse and exploitation.
 I hope that the Index will become a useful tool for advocacy to end child sexual abuse by 2030.